hbroek/reken/documentation/developer-guide/chapter-4.md

 <input type="range" data-value="age">
 ```

-When the user move the slider with the input field, the `age` variable will be updated automatically, and changes to the variable will reflect in the input field.
+When the user moves the slider with the input field, the `age` variable will be updated automatically, and changes to the variable will be reflected in the input field.

 ### 4.3.6 type='radio'

-A radio input control works in concert with other radio input controls, which are grouped together by the same `name` attribute (a set).
+A radio input control works in concert with other radio input controls, which are grouped by the same `name` attribute (a set).
 The function of the radio controls is to have the user select one of the values.
-By clicking an unselected value it is selected, and the previously selected value is deselected.
-To bind the set of radio controls to a javascript value, specify on each of the radio control with a `data-value` with the same variable name.
+By clicking an unselected value, it is selected, and the previously selected value is deselected.
+To bind the set of radio controls to a javascript value, specify on each of the radio controls a `data-value` with the same variable name.

 **Example:**
 ```html